 Focusing on all aspects of your lifestyle also sets you up for success.
 That’s why a holistic approach to health and wellness works.
-It addresses all areas of your life, including health, relationships, and spiritual aspects.
+It addresses all areas of your life, including health, self-care and relationships.

 Many of the women I work with come to me because they want to lose weight, but they soon discover that weight loss does not occur in a vacuum.
 There are so many other aspects that come into play, things like stress, never having enough time for themselves, and staying on track.

 So, set yourself up for success and make a S.M.A.R.T. goal today!!

 I’d love to hear from you!!
 What are your S.M.A.R.T. goals for 2018?
 Let me know by leaving a comment below.